lfsmen/findsit/README.md

 Small project where the purpose is to build a seat occupancy sensor using a raspberry PI and RF tags.

+# difficulties / how to do it's
+- Communication between IOT sensors and Raspberry Pi How to I create a constant communication between the sensors and the raspberry pi? and how can my programming language interpret the results?

 # guiding principles - gateway

 - Real-time communication with a device that returns 0 or 1.